EDUCATION – REPETITIONS

 Instinctive behaviour repeats without any noticeable change over generations.

-But all our inventions have an ever-increasing momentum of development, which require us to continually adapt quicker to the new stimuli which we create.
+All our inventions have an ever-increasing momentum of development, which require us to continually adapt quicker to the new stimuli which we create.

 The car went faster and (apparently) more efficiently than horses.
 The Flintstones driving a car.So that between 1910 and 1930 the horse vanished from city streets, and with that the carriages, wheelwrights, stables, blacksmiths, oats and barley and an entire 5,000-year-old global balance and established structure of specialised social identities vanished.
-They were replaced with mechanics, garages, metal and rubber production, tarmacked roads, and oil manufacture.
+They were replaced with mechanics, garages, metal and rubber production, tarmacked roads, and oil production.

 Education and Training

-panaral Panoramic sensing, the parasympathetic nervous system, and the lower brain.
-See The Panara Systems for details.
+pahanal Panoramic sensing, the parasympathetic nervous system, and the lower brain.
+See The Pahana Systems for details.

 senses.